blessdarah/SMIL-on-web-project/README.md

 	The following tasks should be possible
-	[ x ] Create a new text file if the user is adding new text content to send [ x ] Show images found in the assets dir or allow user to upload image from the file system [ ] Group multiple file data into a singe SMIL message file [ ] Store SMIL files into the database.
+	[ x ] Create a new text file if the user is adding new text content to send [ x ] Show images found in the assets dir or allow user to upload image from the file system [ x ] Group multiple file data into a singe SMIL message file [ x ] Store SMIL files into the database.
 [  ] Ensure user can view sent messages and perform the following subtasks
-	[  ] View sent messages from the database
+	[ x ] View sent messages from the database
 	[  ] Resend any of the messages
-	[  ] Delete the messages
+	[ x ] Delete the messages
 	[  ] Edit any of the message and send to the player
+	[  ] Preview generated smil content
+	[ x ] Show the details of smil file components